 2. Do you have to speak Spanish to join the Maryland Family Literacy Program?

 The Maryland Family Literacy Program does not require its mentors to speak a second language in order to participate.

 1. How can I get paid for working with Maryland Mentor Corps?

-The only way you can get paid for your work with the Maryland Mentor Corps is via Federal Work Study (FWS) award, which is allocated as part of your Financial Aid award.
+You can get paid for your work with the Maryland Mentor Corps via Federal Work Study (FWS) award, which is allocated as part of your Financial Aid award.
 You can check to see if you have received a Federal Work Study allocation by logging into your Financial Aid account.
 If you did not receive a FWS award, you may still be eligible.
 You can use the Federal Work Study appeal form to request FWS.